Fiona-T/walk-well/README.md

 ---
 ### Existing Features
 - #### Navigation Bar
     - Navigation bar at the top of each page, fixed.
-Name of site and logo on left; menu items on the right.
+Name of site on left; menu items on the right.
 Three menu options: Home, Events, Contact Us.
 Different styling for the active page, and for hover and focus.
-    - When viewed on a mobile phone, the logo and site name remains on the left but the menu items are collapsed into a hamburger menu which expands when clicked, to show the three menu items below the nav bar.
+    - When viewed on a mobile phone, the site name remains on the left but the menu items are collapsed into a hamburger menu which expands when clicked, to show the three menu items below the nav bar.

 - #### Footer
-    - Fixed *tbc if it should be fixed, maybe not fixed on mobile view, for space?* at the bottom of each page and contains social media links on the left (facebook, twitter, instagram and tripadvisor); and sign up to the newsletter on the right
+    - Fixed at the bottom of each page and contains social media links on the left (facebook, twitter, instagram and tripadvisor); and sign up to the newsletter in the middle, and link to download walking guide on the right
     - Newsletter sign up consists of one field for email address with corresponding label and Sign Up button.
 Email address field has placeholder text and validation to ensure an email address is entered.
 Leads to confirmation page after submitting.
-    - Layout may change to two rows on mobile view
+    - Layout may change to three rows on mobile view
 - #### Home page
     - Nav bar and footer as above.
-    - Hero image at top of the page, with three boxes overlaid.
+    - Hero image at top of the page, with button to jump below.
+    - Three boxes under hero image.
 What; Walk and Why.
 Each box is a link to the below three sections on the page.
     - What: introductory section - basic information with accompanying video.
-    - Walk: steps for the user to follow, along with the option to download the steps?
+    - Walk: steps for the user to follow, along with the option to download the steps
     - Why: further information in the form of articles.
 These are shown as summary boxes in a rows of three across, with a link to click to read the full article.
     - on mobile view the columns collapse into one vertically aligned column.